tfiers/phd/ReadMe.md

   [Download](https://julialang.org/downloads/) and run an installer for your OS if needed.

 2. <details><summary>
+   Download this repository.

-   `git clone` this repository with the `--recurse-submodules` option,
+   `git clone` this repository's url with the `--recurse-submodules` option,
    and `cd` into the new directory.
    </summary>